astropy/astropy/docs/coordinates/satellites.rst

 .. _astropy-coordinates-satellites:

-Working with Earth satellites using Astropy Coordinates
+Working with Earth Satellites Using Astropy Coordinates
 *******************************************************

-Satellite data is normally provided in the Two-line element (TLE) format (see `here <https://www.celestrak.com/NORAD/documentation/tle-fmt.php>`_ for a definition).
+Satellite data is normally provided in the Two-Line Element (TLE) format (see `here <https://www.celestrak.com/NORAD/documentation/tle-fmt.php>`_ for a definition).
 These datasets are designed to be used in combination with a theory for orbital propagation model to predict the positions